Gun cleaning kit with brushes, rods, and cloths in a foam-padded case.

 Why Is Regular Gun Maintenance Essential?

-As for cleaning itself, a good starting point is to ensure that your hands are clean when handling the weapon.
-Duck blood has proven to be especially tricky with blued metalwork, often stripping the blue from your barrels over time.
-It is also wise to keep an eye on the condition of your cleaning rods and ropes as after long-term use, corrosive acids can build up that will damage the walls of your barrel even if it is made with chrome.
-You may also want to remove and clean chokes for optimal performance, being sure to lightly grease or oil the thread before refitting.
+As for gun cleaning itself, a good starting point is to ensure that your hands are clean when handling the weapon.
+Duck blood has proven especially tricky for blued metalwork, often stripping the blue from your barrels over time.
+It is also wise to keep an eye on the condition of your cleaning rods and ropes, as, over time, corrosive acids can build up and damage the walls of your barrel, even if it is made of chrome.
+Remove and clean the chokes for optimal performance, and be sure to lightly grease or oil the threads before refitting.

 Frequently Asked Questions